samjulien/blog/_posts/2018-07-03-keep-api-backward-compatibility-with-express-gateway.markdown

 ## Conclusions

 It is important to note that this approach would keep the whole object in memory and would be taking the burden of parsing it.
 In case of huge payloads (several MBs), a more efficient way would be to parse the content as a stream, using [JSONStream](https://github.com/dominictarr/JSONStream) for example.
 This article won't explore this solution, but it should be the way to go in case you're expecting huge JSON objects.
 For small payloads the JSON parsing, although sync, the default solution wouldn't take more than 1ms.

+{% include tweet_quote.html quote_text="Tools like Express Gateway can be life savers when developing apps based on the microservice approach." %}

 [express-gateway]: https://express-gateway.io
 [proxy]: https://express-gateway.io/docs/policies/proxy